metal-sn/pyMCZ/README.md

 tc.fitdistrib(\<path to pickle file\>)

-This reads in the pickle file generated by the code, and compares the cumulative distributions for 4 diagnostics: E(B-V), D02, Z94 and KD02comb_updated (the user can choose to use whichever scale of course!) (choosing subsets with minimal invalid outpus for each subset).
+This reads in the pickle file generated by the code, and compares the cumulative distributions for 4 parameters: E(B-V), D02, Z94 and KD02comb_updated (the user can choose to use whichever scale of course!) (choosing subsets with minimal invalid outpus for each subset).

 The cumulative distribution for 1/10, 1/4, 1/2, 3/4 and the full sample generated by the code are compared with a KS tests and plotted.

-If the number of samples is sufficient, you should expect the probability of the 3/4 sample and full sample to come from the same parent distribution to be close to 1, and generally the KD p-value to increse with the sample fraction (but not always it turns out...).
+If the number of samples is sufficient, you should expect the probability of the 3/4 sample and full sample to come from the same parent distribution to be close to 1, and generally the KD p-value to increase with the sample fraction (but not always it turns out...).
 More importantly though this can be used visually: the cumulative distribution should be nearly identical (and smooth).
-If all distributions overlap, then you are sure that you are well above the critical sample size that achieve smoothness (by a factor 10).
+If all distributions overlap, then you are sure that you are well above the critical sample size that achieves smoothness (by a factor 10).

 The figures below show an undersampled realization and a well- (possibly) over-sampled realization.